The one word that every website needs, craves for, cannot live without at all times.

 - Create a list of business questions that you have for your website

 - Now, tie these business goals and questions with the various metrics and analysis that you are doing in the templates shared above.
-You can do this yourself via research or hire a data person (data analyst/scientist) if you want professional level help
+You can do this yourself via research or hire a data person (data analyst/scientist) if you want professional help

 - After listing down various analysis and metrics for each business question – you need to eliminate everything that is not helping you focus on your goals